Will My Employer Know If I Take A 401(k) Loan

 Also, taking out a 401k loan can reduce your overall portfolio balance, which could potentially reduce the amount of money you’ll have in retirement.

-On the other hand, taking a withdrawal from your 401k account is another option for accessing funds for retirement savings.
 This allows you to withdraw money without repaying it or facing penalties and taxes.
 However, withdrawals are taxed as income and can trigger an early withdrawal penalty if taken before age 59 1/2.

 Also, unlike loans, withdrawals reduce the amount of money in your retirement savings account and thus can affect the total value of your portfolio over time.
-So, which option is best for you?
-It really depends on why you need the money and how much you need to borrow.

 If you only need a small amount of funds for a short period of time, taking out a 401k loan may be the better option due to the fact that you’ll be able to pay it back quickly and without having to face taxes or penalties.